Prince Charles Will Walk Meghan Markle Down the Aisle at the Royal Wedding

 Prince Charles to the rescue!

+E!
+News has learned Meghan asked Charles in the last 24 hours.
+Harry had discussed it with his fiancée in advance and was happy for her to involve him.
+Charles is very "touched" to have been asked; it's a sign of the growing affection between himself and his future daughter-in-law.

+Meghan will walk up the nave of St. George's Chapel by herself, with bridesmaids and page boys trailing her.
+Charles will meet Meghan at the Rood Screen, then escort her to the Quire.

 As E!
 News reported yesterday, Meghan introduced her mother, Doria Ragland, to her future in-laws Wednesday.
-The former Suits actress' father, Thomas Markle, had been confirmed to walk her down the aisle, but on Monday, he announced he had recently suffered a heart attack.
+The former Suits actress' father, Thomas Markle, had been confirmed to walk her down the aisle, but on Monday, he revealed he'd recently suffered a heart attack.

 On Wednesday, Thomas underwent surgery, rendering him unable to travel.
 "Sadly, my father will not be attending our wedding.
 I have always cared for my father and hope he can be given the space he needs to focus on his health," Meghan announced Thursday, via Kensington Palace.
 "I would like to thank everyone who has offered generous messages of support.
 Please know how much Harry and I look forward to sharing our special day with you on Saturday."